Decompositions of commutative monoid congruences and binomial ideals: Taxonomy of binomial ideals in monoid algebras

 The concepts of primary, mesoprimary, primitive, prime, and toric congruence from Definition~\ref{d:prim*} have precise analogues for binomial ideals in monoid algebras.
 As a small measure to aid the reader with conflicting usages of the terms ``primary'' and ``prime'', long since immovably set in the literature, the items in the following definition are listed in the order corresponding exactly to Definition~\ref{d:prim*}, as Theorem~\ref{t:til} makes precise; for quick reference, consult the following table.

 The table explains our choice of terminology: ``mesoprimary'' sits between the two occurrences of ``primary'', being stronger than one and weaker than the other.

-Our choice work over fields that need not be algebraically closed forced us to consider slight generalizations of group algebras.
+Our choice to work over fields that need not be algebraically closed forces us to consider slight generalizations of group algebras.

-\begin{defn} A \emph{twisted group algebra} over a field~$\kk$ is a $\kk$-algebra that is graded by a group~$G$ and isomorphic over the algebraic closure $\ol\kk$ to the group algebra~$\ol\kk[G]$ via a $G$-graded isomorphism.
+\begin{defn} A \emph{twisted group algebra} over a field~$\kk$ is a $\kk$-algebra that is graded by a group~$G$ and, after tensoring with the algebraic closure $\ol\kk$, is isomorphic to the group algebra~$\ol\kk[G]$ via a $G$-graded isomorphism.
 A \emph{monomial homomorphism} from a monoid algebra to a twisted group algebra takes each monomial to a homogeneous element (possibly~$0$). \end{defn}

 \begin{example} The ring $R = \QQ[x]/\<x^3-2\>$ is not isomorphic to the group algebra~$\QQ[G]$ for $G = \ZZ/3\ZZ$ over~$\QQ$, because no element of~$R$ is a cube root of~$2$.
 On the other hand, the element $y = x\sqrt[3]2 \in R_\CC := R \otimes_\QQ \CC$ generates $R_\CC$, yielding the presentation $R_\CC = \CC[y]/\<y^3-1\> \cong \CC[G]$.
 Therefore $R$ is a nontrivial twisted group algebra for the group $G = \ZZ/3\ZZ$ over the rational numbers~$\QQ$. \end{example}